DominikaSzypulska/AlbumList/README.md

 - The ability to add and remove songs from the list

 ## Screenshots
-Example screenshot showing the operation of the mobile application:
+Example screenshot showing the operation of the mobile application.

 The appearance of the application:<br>
 ![Random population](/images/menu.png)